 How Glycol Is Used in Closed Loops

 For closed loop systems to function properly, the water inside must continuously flow, regardless of external conditions.
-Areas of the loop exposed to subfreezing temperatures need to incorporate freeze protection to the water by adding glycol.
+Areas of the loop exposed to subfreezing temperatures need to incorporate freeze protection by adding glycol.
 Glycol’s interaction with water reduces the freezing point of the liquid inside the system, so it requires much colder temperatures before the liquid freezes.

 How Glycol Alone Prevents Freezing in a Closed Loop System